Home » Holidays Seasonal » Dollar Tree Christmas Village Update with Paint

 So, what do you think?
 Do you like the Christmas Village’s original look or the muted painted white?

-Of course I used my favorite Super Finish Max paint sprayer, my small spray shelter, and the Homeright turntable for paint spraying.
+I used the Super Finish Max, the small spray shelter, and the turntable for paint spraying.

 The small spray shelter comes in a handy pouch with the directions attached.

-The shelter pops up into place.
+The shelter literally just pops up into place.
 I like to clamp the back of the shelter onto my work table, using a scrap 2×4 to hold down the front.
 I opened the rear vent for airflow and ventilation.
-Be sure to check out the video on Amazon on how to close the shelter for storage!
+Be sure to check out the video on Amazon of how to close the shelter for storage!

 Before painting, I used a small piece of duct tape to secure the Christmas village building to the turntable.
 The tape was left in place for each of the remaining village pieces.